-Hitting the sweet spot of customer experience
+Hitting the cX sweet spot

 What do Apple, Hilti and the hip organic grocery store on the corner all have in common?
 They apparently play on different fields in almost every aspect.
 However, they share a specific perspective on their market and target customers.
 They do not just sell products and services, they aim at providing superior experiences.
 They are very aware of their customers’ urge not to buy something but to make use of something – to satisfy a need that simply cannot be met by product or service specifications only.
 They connect with their customers and design their offering in such a way that it enables their customers to fulfil their underlying desires.

 There is solid evidence that proves the benefits of a strong focus on customer experience (CX).
 Companies that are leaders in CX outpace their competitors and strengthen their market position.
 According to the Forrester CX Index 2016, they substantially outperform laggards in revenue growth (17% vs 3% CAGR in 2010-15).
 But all too often, this comes at a high price.
 Delighting customers regularly turns out to be expensive because new requirements, designed and promised by the commercial department, cannot be met in an efficient way.
 Executives in charge of managing the value chain for CX are aware of this delivery problem.
 The goal should not be to offer the best experience possible.